SMKxx1/UserCreation-Login/README.md

 ```
 There are a million things you can do with os module but here we will be using it to clear the screen.
 The clear screen command is different on windows, mac and linux so we use the platform module to find the
 operating system.
-Then a command corresponding to the operating system being used.
+Then pass a command corresponding to the operating system being used.
 * Windows - `os.system('cls')`
 * Mac/Linux - `os.system('clear')`